-The 2020 Study identified circular economy as being Precincts (SAP) and the establishment of a Critical relevant to all sectors to reduce carbon emissions Minerals Hub in the Central West.42 and bring economic benefits through resilient supply It is critical that Circular Economy principles and chains and job creation.
-Since then, there has been practices are an integral element of the development growing interest in and awareness of the circular of the Net Zero economy industries in NSW.
-There is economy across industry and within the public sector a significant opportunity to ensure that deployment at all levels of government.
-This is demonstrated of climate technologies do not lead to unintended through actions such as the ban of supply of singleconsequences associated with materials and waste. use plastics in NSW since November 2022,36 the June PV and battery waste in NSW is projected to increase 2023 agreement by Australian Environment Ministers by 10-to 20-fold in 2035 compared to 2025.43 It on the development of the national framework for the is important that circularity in material design, move to a circular economy,37 and a rising trend in the construction and operations in clean technologies 17 Sustainable Development Goals (SDG) reporting such as wind, hydrogen and critical minerals and by ASX (Australian Stock Exchange Ltd) listed 150 energy storage are considered and addressed from companies, prioritising responsible consumption and the outset. production and climate action goals.38
+The 2020 Study identified circular economy as being relevant to all sectors to reduce carbon emissions and bring economic benefits through resilient supply chains and job creation.
+Since then, there has been growing interest in and awareness of the circular economy across industry and within the public sector at all levels of government.
+This is demonstrated through actions such as the ban of supply of singleuse plastics in NSW since November 2022,36 the June 2023 agreement by Australian Environment Ministers on the development of the national framework for the move to a circular economy, and a rising trend in the 17 Sustainable Development Goals (SDG) reporting by ASX (Australian Stock Exchange Ltd) listed 150 companies, prioritising responsible consumption and production and climate action goals.38